iodigital-com/io-technology/data/blog/why-you-should-be-using-new-css-features-today/why-you-should-be-using-new-css-features-today.md

 }
 ```

-If you are paying attention you might notice that my code just got larger and you’re right.
+If you are paying attention, you might notice that my code just got larger and you’re right.
 Even the output of my code will be larger by a small margin.
 But I just received a newsflash from the client:

 **Hey, we were thinking about adding a dark theme for our website, the alerts should have a light variant background in that case.
 Also, we would like them to be black and white for people who prefer high contrast in the browser.**

-If you were using sass variables, you’d probably have to re-declare all your alerts scoped into media queries.
+If you were using Sass variables, you’d probably have to re-declare all your alerts scoped into media queries.
 But, because I used custom properties I can re-declare my custom properties:

 ```scss
 :root {